The first quantum speedup — one query instead of two

 Quantumly, superposition lets you evaluate both inputs at once, and interference converts the global property (same or different) into a single measurable bit.
 One query suffices.

-Deutsch’s algorithm does not compute f(0) and f(1) and compare them.
-It never learns the individual values.
-It directly determines the global property (constant vs balanced) through interference, without ever extracting f(0) or f(1) separately.
+It is tempting to think the algorithm computes f(0) and f(1) separately and then compares them.
+That is not what happens.
+The algorithm never learns the individual values of f(0) or f(1).
+It determines the global property (constant vs balanced) directly through interference, without extracting either value on its own.

 Deutsch-Jozsa generalizes this to n-bit functions: one query vs 2^{n−1}+1 classical queries.
 The same phase-kickback-then-interference pattern scales up to Bernstein-Vazirani, Simon’s algorithm, and eventually Shor’s factoring algorithm.